 Great Smoky Mountains National Park: Cades Cove Campground

 The first inhabitants, the Cherokees, called this mountain paradise "Shaconage" or "The place of the blue smoke."
 Haze from the abundant trees emitting volumes of water vapor into the air creates this famous smoke for which the Smokies are known and named.
+To experience the beauty of the Great Smoky Mountains, we chose Cades Cove Campground for our camping and hiking base.

 Part of the magnificent Appalachian Mountains, the Great Smoky Mountains National Park encompasses land on either side of the Tennessee and North Carolina border of which 25 percent remains old growth forestland.
 The United States created this national park in response to the substantial loss of ancient forest due to logging in the early 20th century.
 With over 11 million visitors in 2018, the Smoky Mountains has the highest visitation of all the national parks in the US.